Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2025-11-09-First-Module-Post.md

 Expanding the definition by Abbass, it is imperative to know that AI involves creating systems that can perform tasks that require human intelligence, for example learning, problem solving, and decision making at different levels.
 AI uses different technologies to enable machines to learn, see, understand human language, analyse big data, and make recommendations.

-## 3. What exactly have I learnt and how
+## 3. What exactly have I learnt and how?
-### 3.1 What have I learnt from this module
+### 3.1 What have I learnt from this module?
 •	Computing Fundamentals

 •	Programming basics in Python